Patrícia Ferraz de Matos

 She has obtained several research grants in internationally competitive applications, namely at the FCT: Post-Doctoral (SFRH/BPD/91349/2012, 2013-2019), PhD (SFRH/BD/25537/2005, 2005-2009), Master’s Degree (SFRH/BM/2194/2000, 2001-2002), Initiation to Scientific Research (PRAXIS XXI/BIC/14728, 1997-1999), and obtained an internal grant from the ICS-UL (2000).

-She prepared (research and concept) with Vítor Oliveira Jorge (FLUP and IHC-UNL) the exhibition “The Portuguese Society of Anthropology and Ethnology (1918-2018): 100 Years at the Service of Science”, held at the Faculty of Arts of the University of Porto (2018-2019).
+She prepared (research and concept), with Vítor Oliveira Jorge (FLUP and IHC-UNL), the exhibition “The Portuguese Society of Anthropology and Ethnology (1918-2018): 100 Years at the Service of Science”, held at the Faculty of Arts of the University of Porto (2018-2019), and collaborated (texts and images) in the exhibition Deconstructing Colonialism, Decolonizing the Imaginary, coordinated by Isabel de Castro Henriques, held at the Lisbon National Museum of Ethnology (2024-25).

-Her research interests include: history of anthropology; world anthropologies; scientific societies; racism, racial representations and other forms of social discrimination, such as gender discrimination and the representation of women; eugenics; miscegenation; luso-tropicalism; nationalism and national identity; production of scientific knowledge in the colonial context; ideology and colonial propaganda, namely in films and documentaries, and with the exhibition of human beings in expositions; photography; music and popular traditions; technology; networks and cyberculture; and anti-colonialism.
+Her research interests (which are analysed with contributions from Anthropology and History) include: history of anthropology; world anthropologies; scientific societies; museums and collections; racism, racial representations and other forms of social discrimination, such as gender discrimination and the representation of women; anti-racism; eugenics; crime and deviant behaviour; miscigenation; luso-tropicalism; nationalism and national identity; production of scientific knowledge; ideology and colonial propaganda, namely in films and documentaries, and with the exhibition of human beings in expositions; colonial photography; music and popular traditions; technology; networks and cyberculture; and anti-colonialism.

-Scientific and professional associations: Member of Royal Anthropological Institute (she was elected RAI Fellow in 2019), American Anthropological Association (AAA), Society for the Anthropology of Europe (SAE), European Association of Social Anthropologists (EASA), Associação Portuguesa de Antropologia (APA), Sociedade de Geografia de Lisboa (SGL), Société Internationale d’Ethnologie et Folklore (SIEF), Sociedade Portuguesa de Antropologia e Etnologia (SPAE), Women in Spanish, Portuguese and Latin American Studies (WISPS), Associação Internacional de Ciências Sociais e Humanas em Língua Portuguesa (AICSHLP), Lusophone Studies Association (LSA), and Association for Spanish and Portuguese Historical Studies (ASPHS).
+Scientific and professional associations: Royal Anthropological Institute (elected RAI Fellow in 2019); American Anthropological Association (AAA); Society for the Anthropology of Europe (SAE); European Association of Social Anthropologists (EASA); Associação Portuguesa de Antropologia (APA); Sociedade de Geografia de Lisboa (SGL); Société Internationale d’Ethnologie et Folklore (SIEF); Sociedade Portuguesa de Antropologia e Etnologia (SPAE); Women in Spanish, Portuguese and Latin American Studies (WISPS); Associação Internacional de Ciências Sociais e Humanas em Língua Portuguesa (AICSHLP); Lusophone Studies Association (LSA); and Association for Spanish and Portuguese Historical Studies (ASPHS).

 Artigo em Revista